Wenonah High School: Campus

 The current Wenonah campus is a 183000 sqft facility that accommodates up to 1,200 students.
 It includes a 750-seat auditorium with theatrical lighting and sound systems.
 The main academic building features a media center, computer laboratories, and classrooms.

 A career-technical wing contains an electronics classroom and lab, a fully equipped commercial kitchen and a family and consumer science classroom.
 There are also classrooms and labs for welding and cosmetology.
 The wing also includes classrooms for the band and choir, as well as the cafeteria.

 The school includes a gymnasium for practice and physical education classes.
 The "new gym" that was part of the old school, a free-standing building, has been renovated and expanded to be a 1,400 seat-competition gym.
 In 2014, the gym was named the Willie High Basketball Arena in honor of Willie High, Sr.

 The school includes a football stadium with a six-lane track, concession stands, restrooms and irrigation system.
 The stadium, which seats 4,500, was completed in December 2007.
 In 2012, a Field House Training Facility was opened.
-In 2014, the stadium was named the Bell-Cullpeper Stadium, in honor of Robert Bell and L. C. Cullpepper.
+In 2014, the stadium was named the Bell-Cullpepper Stadium, in honor of Robert Bell and L. C. Cullpepper.